hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 switch to District1Week mode and inturn the date will be reset to today.
 The user can change the date to something different, if they want to after selecting the district.

+One can attach age parameter has a query string to the URL, to filter the results to show only those matching the specified age group (i.e 18 or 45).

 From your local machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~